surajkareppagol/leetcode-problems/README.md

 not all testcases passed.

 - ❗670\.
 Maximum Swap
+- ❗862\.
+Shortest Subarray with Sum at Least K
 - ❗1497\.
 Check If Array Pairs Are Divisible by k
 - ❗1813\.
 Sentence Similarity III
 - ❗2501\.
 Longest Square Streak in an Array